 Very different from a traditional copy.

-Upworthy being named by Fast Company as one of the fastest growing media sites of all time.
+Upworthy is being named by Fast Company as one of the fastest-growing media sites of all time.

 Organisations or Individual Curating Your Content